WARP-LAB/WARP-GUIDES-WEBPACK/03-file-loading/readme.md

 npm install image-webpack-loader --save-dev
 ```

-See docs, we keep default minification opts here.
+See [imagemin](https://github.com/imagemin/imagemin) docs, default minification options are kept in this tut.
 This process is expensive.
-In development we do not care about file size, so enable it only for nondevelopment
+In development osne should not care about file size, so it is enabled only for nondevelopment

 _webpack.front.config.js_